 Just like driving a car, operating a motorcycle when under the influence can prove to be deadly.
 According to the NHTSA, 30% of cyclists who were involved in serious accidents had a BAC over .08%.
 Being drunk on a motorcycle increases your chances of getting into an accident significantly.
 When riding at night, bikers with a BAC over .08% increase their risk of getting into a crash by 46% compared to riding in the day time.

-There is no question about it, 2 wheels on the road vs 4 is going to have a substantial impact on cornering and maneuverability when riding down the road especially in inclement weather.
+There is no question about it, two wheels on the road vs. four is going to have a substantial impact on cornering and maneuverability when riding down the road especially in inclement weather.
 Being that annual average snowfall in Bakersfield is 0, and near 0 everywhere else in California, motorcyclists can ride year round.
-Rain on the other hand is when things can head down a slippery slope.
+Rain, on the other hand, is when things can head down a slippery slope.
 The worst time to be on a motorcycle when it is raining is right when the rain starts.
-That rain loosens up all of the dirt and loose gravel on the road and essentially becomes ice for a motorcyclists.
+That rain loosens up all of the dirt and loose gravel on the road and essentially becomes ice for a motorcyclist.